Our vision:

 Pollution: Medication pollutes our water and soil when it's flushed down the toilet or thrown into the garbage.

-What Medications are Accepted?
+What medications are accepted?

 This program is for household prescription and over-the-counter medications: